kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 ### Creating a Metadata Spreadsheet

-Make a copy of this XML template in the collection folder.
-Make a copy of this csv template or create a csv file of filenames and data properties.
+Copy the XML template in the collection folder.
+Copy the data.csv template or create a csv of filenames and properties.

 |filename|druid|title|originator|publisher|abstract|theme|place|temporalBegin|temporalEnd|collectionTitle|
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|